1.A in these Rules:

-18.O A player who has taken part in 4 or more league and/or cup fixtures within the League for a team during the current season shall be deemed a qualified player to that team.
+18.O A player who has taken part in 4 or more league and/or cup fixtures within the League for a team during the current season shall be deemed a qualified player to that team, unless a period of 42 days has passed since his last appearance for that team.
 A Club’s second team shall not include more than 2 qualified first team players in any one match.
 A Club’s third team shall not include any first team qualified players and no more than 2 qualified second team players in any one match.

 18.P Not in use.